 for Award Winners

 The full rules and various resources are given below.
-Everyone who wishes to enter the competition is encouraged to read them thoroughly at the outset.
-The competition is open to all DVOC members, as further specified in the rules.
+Everyone who wishes to enter the competition is encouraged to familiarize themselves with them.
 The person who identifies, by sight or sound, the largest number of bird species in the calendar year will be the winner, and will be awarded a $200 prize.
-The competition area is restricted to the DVOC checklist area (southeastern Pennsylvania, southern New Jersey and Delaware), as further specified below.
+The competition area is restricted to the DVOC program area (southeastern Pennsylvania, southern New Jersey and Delaware), as further specified below.

 These rules are the result of the work of the Billings Award Committee in consultation with the Trustees, with input from many other club members.